CS461-2025-Group80/PALM-Capstone/documents/project-requirements/2025-10-26-80-Requirements.md

 Please note that some commit times may be inaccurate (specifically for Justice, whose computer's clock was for some reason off by 7 hours).

+### questions.md
+We asked a series of questions to our project proposer for elaboration.
+This is evidence of the questions and their responses.

 ### Andrew's Individal Requirements:
 **1. Create an AI pilot capable of autonomously navigating a college campus parking environment.**